Harsh-Butani/Competitive-Programming/Notes.md

 ```
 - Code can be modified to insert array elements as well
 - search() can be modified to return number of matching characters
+- Can be used to solve problems related to finding maximum/minimum xor/xnor of two integers in an array

 **13. Fenwick Tree (Binary Indexed Tree)**